 What is Asperger's Syndrome?

 Asperger Syndrome (AS) is seen as a complex brain disorder and part of the Autistic Spectrum.
-Generally people with AS have an IQ within the normal range but may have poor social and communication skills.
+Generally, people with AS have an IQ within the normal range but may have poor social and communication skills.
 Asperger Syndrome was only confirmed as a distinct Autistic Spectrum Disorder in the early 1990’s and a number of professionals and member of the public may have a limited understanding of the syndrome.
+Asperger's syndrome is also one of the “hidden” disabilities which means people on the AS spectrum show no significant physical difference to their peers, but their behaviours and communications (or lack of) mean they appear different.

 have above average intelligence in specific areas

-Some common characteristics can be: lack of empathy, may have an inability to form relationships, conduct one-sided conversations, can be clumsy and may develop an intense interest with a special subject.
+Some common characteristics can be: lack of empathy, may have an inability to form relationships, conduct one-sided conversations, can be clumsy and may develop an intense interest in a special subject.

 Lots of symptoms are connected with AS and just like everyone no two people are alike, so not everyone will have all of the symptoms or the same combination of symptoms.
 But people with Asperger Syndrome will experience difficulties in developing their social, communication and emotional skills.